 How many times have you heard of someone going into a midlife crisis shortly after losing a parent?
 Significant loss puts our own mortality into perspective which can make some people try to hang onto youth, knowing that death is everyone's eventual end.

 The loss of a parent, sibling, close friend, or even a job may cause anyone to question how they are leading their life.
-The sudden realization that much of life is now in the past can bring up questions of whether there has been any attention paid to happiness—and ultimately, if this is how one's life should be.
+The sudden realization that much of life is now in the past can bring up questions of whether there has been any attention paid to happiness—and ultimately if this is how one's life should be.

-No experience, apart from other types of loss, can prepare someone for death of a loved one.
+No experience, apart from other types of loss, can prepare someone for the death of a loved one.
 For many, encountering death or other significant loss will cause their life to change radically.
 Their beliefs and value system will change, at least for a short time.
 For that reason, people of all walks of life and all levels of mental health training have been known to change significantly.
 Outside observers may characterize them as having died as well, on the inside.
 They may turn from someone who once valued their family and following social rules to someone who is more concerned with “finding themselves” regardless of who gets hurt.

 In and of itself that is not a bad thing.
-Finding oneself is not a process that stops when we are young, and significant life changes will spur certain changes.
+Finding oneself is not a process that stops when we are young, and significant life events will spur certain changes.
 But we must not lose sight of the people around us who are very much still alive and who likely depend on us, from our immediate family to our friends who simply love us for who we are.

 How do we guard ourselves against such a transition?
-By knowing whom we are and what we want.
+By knowing who we are and what we want.
 By not compensating who we are and what we want because we think it is expected of us or it is what someone else wants for us.
 People pleasers and conflict avoiders are more susceptible to a midlife crisis.
-They spend their lives pleasing others instead of themselves or, avoiding what they truly desire out of fear of a conflict.
-The wife or husband who spends 20 years capitulating to the needs of a spouse, parents, and children set themselves up for emotional upheaval at midlife.
+They spend their lives pleasing others instead of themselves or, avoiding what they truly desire out of fear of conflict.
+The wife or husband who spends 20 years capitulating to the needs of a spouse, parents and children set themselves up for emotional upheaval at midlife.

 3 Ways to Avoid Emotional Upheaval at Midlife